EU gas emissions end post-COVID rise on cleaner supply, energy-saving-study | Headlines

 EU gas emissions end post-COVID rise on cleaner supply, energy-saving-study

-"Clean energy investments and policies have expanded dramatically, which will lead to a sustained and accelerated fall in emissions in the next years."
+Myllyvirta said that boosting investments into clean energy and expanding related policies should lead to a sustained and accelerated fall in emissions in coming years.
 Europe's emissions had risen from March 2021 as economies recovered from pandemic, the report said, while an underperformance of nuclear and hydropower, together with electricity demand during heat waves in the summer, drove up demand for fossil fuel power.

 Gas emissions from the European Union's energy sector have ended more than a year of post-pandemic rises thanks to cleaner power supplies and energy-saving efforts, the Centre for Research on Energy and Clean Air (CREA) said on Thursday.
 The independent organisation, which studies trends, causes and health impacts of air pollution, said in a report that carbon-dioxide emissions fell 5% in the past three months from the same period last year, with an 8% fall in October, after rising steadily since March 2021.

 "The post-COVID rebound in the EU's fossil fuel use and emissions has come to an end in the past few months, due to the growth in clean energy supply led by solar power, and energy saving measures precipitated by the fossil fuel supply crunch," said CREA lead analyst Lauri Myllyvirta.
-"Clean energy investments and policies have expanded dramatically, which will lead to a sustained and accelerated fall in emissions in the next years."
+Myllyvirta said that boosting investments into clean energy and expanding related policies should lead to a sustained and accelerated fall in emissions in coming years.

 World leaders are expected to discuss increasing clean energy production facilities in emerging countries during the annual United Nations climate summit in Egypt from Sunday.